rougier/numpy-100/README.rst

 #.
 Considering a one-dimensional vector D, how to compute means of subsets of D
-   using a vector S of same size describing subset indices ? (★★★)
+   using a vector S of same size describing subset indices? (★★★)

    .. code-block:: python